HEATHER WARREN-CROW

 • Contact

-I am an artist, researcher, and educator based in Lubbock, Texas (by way of Berkeley, California and Milwaukee, Wisconsin).
-I earned a PhD in Performance Studies and certificate in Film Studies from the University of California, Berkeley, where I made puppets, did design-oriented solo performance, researched Czech surrealist stop-motion in Prague, taught at the Berkeley Repertory Theatre, and wrote a dissertation on discourses of life in animation and dance film.
-Before coming to Texas Tech University to teach in an interdisciplinary doctoral program in fine arts, I was assistant professor of arts theory/practice at the University of Wisconsin, Milwaukee.
+I am an artist, performer, researcher, and educator based in Lubbock, Texas.
+I earned a PhD in Performance Studies and certificate in Film Studies from the University of California, Berkeley, where I did design-oriented solo performance, researched Czech surrealist stop-motion animation in Prague, taught acting at the Berkeley Repertory Theatre, and wrote a dissertation on discourses of life in animation, dance film, and digital architecture.
+As a mentor of graduate students, I specialize in supporting practice-based, feminist, and/or philosophy-oriented arts research; projects engaging with film and media studies; and performance and intermedia art.

 Picture